Capture of Belle Île: James Forrester

 On 21 June 1762, Lt.Col.James Forrester arrived in the island and took up his position as governor, in place of Lambart.

 The Deputy Governor was Lt Col. Thomas Oswald, Commandant of 103rd Regiment of Foot (Volunteer Hunters), who had taken part, alongside the Marines, in the capture of the island.
 The force was disbanded in England in 1763.

 In accordance with the terms of the Treaty of Paris (1763), which was ratified on 10 March 1763, Forrester handed over to Richard Auguste de Warren, who had been appointed French commander, on 10 May 1763.
 Forrester and the British forces departed Belle Isle the next day.

 Aftermath

 The initial French reaction to the island's fall was to tell the British they could keep it if they wanted but could expect no compensation if they handed it back.
 It was soon realised that this was not a plausible stance, as the island could be used as a base for privateers and the Royal Navy.
 Ultimately after two years of occupation, the island was handed back to France in the wake of the Treaty of Paris (1763), exchanged directly for the return of Menorca to Britain.

-Belle Île was then partially settled by French-speaking Acadians expelled during the Great Expulsion of Acadians following the 1755 capture of the remaining portions of Acadia.
-The Acadians were unhappy with conditions there, and by 1785, most of them had emigrated to Louisiana.
+Belle Île was then partially settled by Acadians deported from Acadia by British authorities between 1755 and 1764 as part of the Expulsion of the Acadians.
+The Acadians were unhappy with conditions there, and by 1785, most of them had emigrated to Spanish Louisiana.